bryon82/SailwindRadFixes/README.md

 * UI sounds playing when you are in another application.
 * Sound continuing while in settings menu.
 * Zooming away or through the settings menu while paused in boat camera mode and zooming in or out.
+* Being able to switch to the boat camera from the settings menu.
 * Backup saves for save slot one not popping up when hovering over it until you hover over another save slot.
 * Not being able to continue a game when only having one save slot in use and it is not the first slot.
+* UI text showing while looking through spyglass.
 * Fishing rod reel rotating the opposite way.
 * Tree somehow growing in autosave section of Settings menu.